C0D3D3V/bbb-dl/README.md

 options:
-  -h, --help            show this help message and exit -sw, --skip-webcam    Skip adding the webcam video as an overlay to the final video.
+  -h, --help            show this help message and exit -ao, --audio-only     Extract only the audio from the presentation, do not generate video.
+  -sw, --skip-webcam    Skip adding the webcam video as an overlay to the final video.
 This will reduce the time to generate the final video
   -swfd, --skip-webcam-freeze-detection
                         Skip detecting if the webcam video is completely empty.
 It is assumed the webcam recording is not empty.
 This will reduce the time to generate the final video